curiouscraft/srikanthdoddi/content/guides/accountability-vs-responsibility.md

 *Accountability* is about *outcome ownership*.
 It means being *answerable for results*, regardless of who does the work.

-- Accountability is *singular*—only one person is ultimately accountable.
+- Accountability is *singular* only one person is ultimately accountable.
 - It *cannot be delegated*, though it can (and should) empower others.
 - It’s focused on *results*, not activity.